Empathy in Action: Practical Tips for Supporting Someone With an Eating Disorder

 Encourage professional help by seeking treatment options together.

 You're not alone in this journey; let's explore professional treatment options that might work best for your friend.
-Recognising the need for help is a major step for people living with an eating disorder, and it's here that you can play a crucial role.
-Encourage them to seek professional help, emphasising that it's okay to ask for support.
-Start by researching various treatment options together, so they feel involved in the decision-making process.
+Recognising the need for help is a significant step for people living with an eating disorder, and it's here that you can play a crucial role.
+Encourage them to seek professional help, emphasising that asking for support is okay.
+Start by researching various treatment options together so they feel involved in decision-making.

-It could be one-on-one therapy, group counselling, or even medical interventions based on their specific needs and comfort level.
+It could be one-on-one therapy, group counselling, or medical interventions based on their needs and comfort level.
 Supporting someone with an eating disorder means creating a safe space where they receive your unwavering support and understanding while they navigate their path towards recovery.
-It’s helpful to encourage them to speak with their GP, who will also be able to provide information on appropriate eating disorder support options.
+It’s helpful to encourage them to speak with their GP, who can also provide information on appropriate eating disorder support options.

 Promote healthy habits by emphasising self-care and positive body image.